 4. Amaranth (Amaranthus caudatus)

 Less known than quinoa, this South American herb has the full right to be considered a superfood.
 Amaranth is packed with easily-digestible proteins and calcium among other essential compounds.
 Its nutritional profile - particularly peptides, lysine, oils, and phytoesterols - has been recognized for possessing anti-inflammatory and anti-carcinogenic properties.
 These compounds are also said to regulate blood pressure and lower cholesterol.
 Amaranth is also a a good fiber source and a great option for gluten-intolerant consumers.

 5. Camu camu (Myrciaria dubia)

 The astounding amounts of vitamin C are one of the factors securing camu camu's position among the most famous South American superfoods.
 Native to the Amazonian regions, this fruit has been recognized for its anti-inflammatory properties and strengthening the immune system, which is essential for disease prevention.
 Its vitamin C helps with iron absorption, and along with other minerals, such as magnesium, it supports skeletal system and eye health.

 6. Maca (Lepidium meyenii)

 A plant grown high in the Andes, maca has been hailed as somewhat of a "wonderherb."
 Because of its nourishing effects on the endocrine system, it has been successfully used to increase energy levels, promote fertility in both men and women, and relieve menopause symptoms, such as anxiety and hot flashes.

 7. Acai (Euterpe oleracea)

 Don't let the size of this little berry fool you.
 Acai has more antioxidants than blueberries, strawberries, cranberries, blackberries, and raspberries!
 Antioxidants work to inhibit the damaging effects of free radicals, which may contribute to aging or DNA damage.

-These six delicious foods are bursting with phytonutrients, necessary for a vigorous and balanced life.
-Their benefits can be improved when combined with exercise and other healthy foods, you'll be ready to take on the world.
+These seven delicious superfoods from South America are bursting with phytonutrients, necessary for a vigorous and balanced life.
+Their benefits can be improved when combined with exercise and other healthy foods.

 - Huntington College of Health Sciences, Maca